NVIDIA/hpc-container-maker/docs/primitives.md

 `%appfiles` rather than `%files` (Singularity specific).

 - __dest__: Path in the container image to copy the file(s)

+- __files__: A dictionary of file pairs, source and destination, to copy into the container image.
+If specified, has precedence over `dest` and `src`.

 - ___from__: Set the source location to a previous build stage rather than the host filesystem (Docker specific).